Cushnie/WATS3000-Week-3/Poem.md

 The woods are **lovely, dark, and deep**,\
 But I have promises to keep,\
 And miles to go before I sleep,\
-And miles to go before I sleep.
+And miles to go before I :sleeping:.

 Poetry courtesy of [Public Domain Poetry](http://www.public-domain-poetry.com/robert-lee-frost/stopping-by-woods-on-a-snowy-evening-1231)